 - Focus: The participating school divisions have established a regional alternative education program serving 41 students in grades 6-12.
 The facility is located at Dooley School at St. Joseph's Villa, a local private educational agency in Richmond.
 The goals of the program are to improve deficient academic skills, help students with positive decision-making and social skills, improve educational progress, and positively engage the students with the community.
-The academic program for the center has been designed with the intent of providing a guaranteed and viable academic curriculum to middle and high school students in grades 6-12.
-Additionally, a social development curriculum helps students to effectively manage behaviors and interactions with peers, parents/guardians, and other figures of authority.
-Academic and behavioral management programs are managed by school leaders and educators.
-A learning environment is maintained that prioritizes safety, security, order, and structure.
-Instructional materials are current, age- and grade-level appropriate, and aligned with the Standards of Learning.
-A behavioral management system rewards desired behaviors and discourages actions that are inconsistent with program standards.
-School-wide improvements being implemented are in the following areas: attendance, academic achievement, instructor effectiveness, behavior management, and parental involvement.
+The academic program for the Dooley Center for Alternative Education has been designed with the intent of providing a comprehensive academic curriculum aligned with the Virginia Standards of Learning to middle and high school students.
+Additionally, a social development curriculum empowers students to effectively manage their personal behaviors and interactions with peers, parents, guardians, and others.
+Academic and behavior management programs are managed by credentialed educators that contribute to a learning environment that prioritizes safety, security, order, and structure.
+A behavioral management system rewards desired behaviors while reasonable and relevant consequences are imposed to discourage actions that are inconsistent with school standards.
+The principal communicates regularly with stakeholder groups about the program’s progress towards meeting stated goals and objectives.

 Metro Academy-Dooley School